nickoan/r_proxy/README.md

 a powerful ruby http proxy server, base on eventmachine

-able to run in multi-process like nginx works
+able to run in multi-process like nginx workers
 ## Installation

 Add this line to your application's Gemfile: